Giuseppe Anselmi: Voice and recordings

 Commentators often describe Anselmi (and his famous contemporary Alessandro Bonci) as being among the last exponents of the old bel canto method of Italian singing, which was largely supplanted in Italy during the early 1900s by a more forceful mode of vocalism associated with Wagner's music dramas and verismo opera.

 Anselmi was a good-looking man with an arresting stage presence, which made him extremely popular with many opera-goers.
-He was sometimes referred to as Il tenore di donne (the tenor of/for women) which apparently had a double meaning; details of his personal life have never emerged.
+He was sometimes referred to as Il tenore di donne (the tenor of/for women) which may have had a double meaning; details of his personal life have never emerged.